 Blood Oxidative Stress Pilot Study

-Colorado State University (CSU) is conducting the first pilot study that demonstrates the new fluorimeter-based method for measuring BLOS.
-During this study, CSU will test the effectiveness of sulfide at inducing the ROS response in human blood cells.
+A Research University is conducting the first pilot study that demonstrates the new fluorimeter-based method for measuring BLOS.
+During this study, the University will test the effectiveness of sulfide at inducing the ROS response in human blood cells.
 If this test is successful, then a new BLOS strategy for reducing metastasis in Chemotherapy patients could be on the horizon.
 More testing will be necessary before the FDA approves this strategy.
 However, this testing is much easier compared to the evaluation of experimental drugs.
 Animal models could demonstrate whether BLOS induced by IV sulfide reduces metastasis rates, but mice may be difficult due to their small blood volume.

 Health Hack for Life